 - discharge cooling water and liquid effluents into the North Sea

 The Environment Agency consulted on the applications from 6 July 2020 to 2 October 2020.
 We will also consult on our draft decisions.

 The Environment Agency will carry out a Habitats Regulation Assessment (HRA) for these permits.
 The HRA checks whether the activity could have a significant negative effect on protected species such as migratory fish or birds, or on protected areas nearby.

 The Environment Agency must make sure that activities carried out under an environmental permit will not have a negative effect on vulnerable species and habitats or contribute to their loss.

-EDF SZC Co will also apply to the Environment Agency for environmental permits that will allow it to carry out site preparation and construction activities.
+EDF SZC Co must also apply to the Environment Agency for environmental permits that will allow it to carry out: